 After the longest day of our lives, we found ourselves miraculously back in our hostel.
 It was 10:30pm.
 Never have I been more elated to see a bunked dorm room without toilet paper in the bathroom.

 Now we’re just waiting for the parasites from the grimy water to kick in.
-But who gives a fuck, we made it back in one piece, didn’t we?
+But who cares, we made it back in one piece, didn’t we?